 Dye Hard: Silver is a natural blonde as shown in the parent shown, but is a brunette for the entirety of the series save for when she briefly dyed it red.

-Executive Meddling: Season two drops Ethan and focuses a lot more on the new characters rather than the old cast.
+The reboot show: Season two drops Ethan and focuses a lot more on the new characters rather than the old cast.
 That's cleverly done for Kelly's mother's funeral as it's not shown and Silver comments that a lot of people that knew her but she didn't know attended.

 Fake Brit: Blair Redford who plays Oscar is not British.